JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 The one change that has been the most dramatically successful, and the thing in Michelle’s stories that hooked me in to even starting this journey in the first place, has been with laundry.

 Previously, I used an Ariel washing tab and a glug of supermarket own brand fabric conditioner on my weekly laundry load.
 As everything was generally made of cotton, I washed on my machine’s pre-programmed 60 celsius ‘cotton’ wash, and then used the built in dryer for another couple of hours.
-My washing was generally stiff, brittle and had a chemical tang.
+My washing was generally stiff, brittle and had a distinct whiff of chemicals.

 On Nancy and Michelle’s advice, my laundry is now odourless and soft.
 Each wash is massively cheaper and better for the environment.
 I go full Dri-Pak, using a single largish scoop of soda crystals (in the left hand compartment of the drawer) and a capful of liquid soap (in the drum).
 That’s it!
 The soda crystals soften the water - essential as I live in a hard water area - and the soap cleans the clothes.